 threatened disadvantages for the opposing party arising from

-such an order can be compensated with cash indemnity, it may
+such an order can be compensated with cash indemnity, the court

 Generally, the claimant can file an action to enforce a

-right or claim, a prohibitive action, or a declaratory action.
+right or claim, a prohibitory action, or a declaratory action.

 However, the claimant cannot always be in the position to